dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 ### At runtime \{#runtime-metadata}

-Metadata attached to assets at materialization allows you to update an asset's information when it changes and track historical metadata, such as execution time and row counts, as a time series.
+With runtime metadata, you can surface information about an asset's materialization, such as how many records were processed or when the materialization occurred.
+This allows you to update an asset's information when it changes and track historical metadata as a time series.

 <CodeExample filePath="guides/data-modeling/metadata/runtime-metadata.py" language="python" />